Acute Inflammatory Response- Causes, Clinical Significance, Phases, Diagnosis, Treatment and Prevention

 • Increased levels of inflammation increase the levels of biomarkers, substances that increase in the body due to inflammation.
 C-reactive protein levels can be assessed.

-• The erythrocyte sedimentation rate test measures the inflammation, the rate at which red blood cells immerse in the blood tube.
+• The erythrocyte sedimentation rate test measures the inflammation, the rate at which red blood cells are immersed in the blood tube.
 Increased inflammation can increase the thickness of blood.

 How to Treat Inflammation?

 Inflammation does not require any specific treatment.
-Following measures can be followed to control inflammation.
+The following measures can be taken to control inflammation:

 • Adequate rest is needed.